bartekrutkowski/iocell/doc/source/index.rst

-.. iocage documentation master file, created by sphinx-quickstart on Wed Jul  9 10:19:09 2014.
+.. iocell documentation master file, created by sphinx-quickstart on Wed Jul  9 10:19:09 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ===============================
-iocage - A FreeBSD jail manager
+iocell - A FreeBSD jail manager
 ===============================

-iocage is a zero dependency drop in jail/container manager amalgamating some of the best features and technologies FreeBSD operating system has to offer.
+iocell is a zero dependency drop in jail/container manager amalgamating some of the best features and technologies FreeBSD operating system has to offer.
 It is geared for ease of use with a simple and easy to understand command syntax.